Course Planning for Mathematics and Applied and Computational Mathematics Transfer Students

 * Most transfer students do not have Math 13 credit.
 If you do not have Math 13 credit (see above) then your upper-div math course choices are limited to Math 112A, 113A and 130A, depending on other prerequisites.
 Remember, you only need 12 units.
 Math 130A is a great choice.
 They all are.
 Please read the course descriptions in the UCI Catalogue, to help you better find the best math classes for you.

-* All Math transfer students are strongly recommended to enroll into Math 99, a New Majors seminar.
+* All Math/Applied and Computational Math transfer students are strongly recommended to enroll into Math 99, a New Majors seminar.
 Math 99 is only offered in the fall.
 It's a fun 1-unit seminar class that addresses available concentrations/specializations in the major, research opportunities in the math department, careers in mathematics, and relevant programs and resources for students.

 IMPORTANT NOTE: